Clinical Assistant Professor

-Robyn Brookshire is the Director of the Early Learning Center for Research and Practice.
+Robyn Brookshire is a Clinical Assistant Professor in the Department of Child and Family Studies.
 Her work focuses on the preparation of early childhood teachers as well as ongoing professional growth and learning of currently practicing teachers.
 She provides pedagogical leadership and support to educators at the Early Learning Center, with influences from Italian early care and education and the emerging nature-based pedagogical movement in education.

 - Collaborative Action Research in Early Childhood Education